mauricewells/docs/developer-tools/ixo-blockchain.md

 curl https://ipinfo.io/ip
 ```

-3. Recover your IXO address which you ledgered your DID with on the Pangea network.
+3. Create an IXO address to be the validator operator account.

-You will be prompted to recover the seed phrase and an encryption password.
+You will be prompted to backup the seed phrase and enter/backup an encryption password.

 ```
-ixocli keys add validator --recover
+ixocli keys add validator
 ```

 Once this has been added, run the following command and double checked for your added address.